Our Efforts Against the Novel Coronavirus Disease (COVID-19)

 (1) Measures outside the company

-- Events held by our company for outside parties (study meetings, lectures, etc.) have been changed to online meetings, postponed or canceled in principle.
-When we hold an event, we thoroughly implement infection prevention measures (limiting the number of participants entering and leaving, sanitizing hands, wearing a mask, avoiding 3Cs: Closed spaces with poor ventilation/ Crowded places with many people nearby/ Close-contact setting such as close-range conversations, indoor ventilation, etc.).
+- In the Area, we refrain from holding face-to-face events (study sessions, lectures, etc.) sponsored by our company for outside participants as much as possible considering of alternatives to remote conference.
+When we hold an event by face-to-face, we thoroughly implement infection prevention measures (limiting the number of participants entering and leaving, sanitizing hands, wearing a mask, avoiding 3Cs: Closed spaces with poor ventilation/ Crowded places with many people nearby/ Close-contact setting such as close-range conversations, indoor ventilation, etc.).
 We adjust the number of participants to 50% or less of the capacity of the conference room.

 - We try to reduce the number of guests as much as possible, but when we have guests, we ask them to take temperature measurements, sanitize hands with alcohol, and wear masks.

-- In some areas where the spread of COVID-19 is increasing, we refrain from visiting medical institutions in principle.
-In other areas, we only visit medical institutions that permit us to visit after taking infection prevention measures and carry out the minimum activities.
+- We only visit medical institutions that permit us to visit after taking infection prevention measures and carry out the minimum activities.
 We are also utilizing methods such as online interviews through a web conference system.

 (2) Measures for our employees